collabnix/kubelabs/Logging101/elk-on-kubernetes.md

       name: inter-node
 ```

 The above yaml will allow services to call elasticsearch for port 9200.
 As you can see, it is fairly straightforward.
 So let's move on to the StatefulSet.
+There are a few main configs that you need to consider in